ExtCore/ExtCore-Docs/getting_started/tutorial_service.rst

 Empty project is created.

-Now open NuGet manager and add dependency on ExtCore.WebApplicaion package:
+Right click on your project in the Solution Explorer and open NuGet Package Manager.
+Switch to Browse tab and type ExtCore.WebApplication in the Search field (be sure that Include prerelease checkbox is checked).
+Click Install button:

 .. image:: /images/tutorial_service/3.png

 Also add dependency on Microsoft.Extensions.Configuration.Json package.

-Create config.json file in the project root.
+Create the appsettings.json file in the project root.
 We will use this file to provide configuration parameters to ExtCore (such as path of the extensions folder).
 Now it should contain only one parameter ``Extensions:Path`` and look like this: